evkx/evkx.github.io/content/models/porsche/macan/Macan_4/_index.md

 - [**Adaptive Cruise Control (ACC)**](../../../../technology/driverassistance/adaptivecruisecontrol/)
 - [**Automatic parking**](../../../../technology/driverassistance/automaticparking/). (optional)

-With the Porsche InnoDrive  level 2 system, you get additional driving automation features to the ones listed above.
+With the Porsche InnoDrive  level 2 system, you get additional driving automation features to the ones listed above:

 - [**Lane Centering Assist (LCA) /AutoSteer**](../../../../technology/driverassistance/autosteer/): keeps the car in your lane and slows down if needed in traffic.
 The system limits how long you can drive without touching the steering wheel.